|

 Allow students to tape lectures.

-Provide and interpreter (signed English or American Sign Language) to those who
+Provide and interpreter (signed English or American Sign Language) to

 require another form of communication.